datahub-project/datahub/docs/automations/bigquery-metadata-sync.md

 ### Q: Can table description removed?

-No, the sync can only modify table description but it won't remove description from a table.
+No, the sync can only modify table description but it won't remove or clear a description from a table.

 ## Related Documentation